dev-labs-bg/laravel-csv-importer/README.md

   **Note:** This function is only every called when running the importer in `update` mode.

 ### Column mappings
 Often, the database table columns differ in name (or representation) from the CSV files you wish to import.
 For example, databases accept dates in the [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601) (`YYY-MM-DD`), but your CSV files may contain dates in the American date format (`MM/DD/YYYY`).
-The `$column_mappings` property allow you to define any name difference between CSV and database table, as well as transform and validate the CSV data before saving.
+The `$column_mapping` property allows you to define any name difference between CSV and database table, as well as transform and validate the CSV data before saving.

-The `$column_mappings` format is flexible.
+The `$column_mapping` format is flexible.
 It allows you to define a column with a name difference, multiple preprocessing steps, as well as validation functions:

 ```
-protected $column_mappings = [
+protected $column_mapping = [
     'csv_column' => ['name' => 'table_column',
                           'processors' => ['processor_name' => 'parameter'],
                           'validators' => ['validator_name' => 'parameter']